 - Annual bonus: Performance is assessed annually against a range of relevant financial, employee, customer and risk targets designed to incentivise the achievement of strategy as well as individual strategic objectives.
 A significant proportion of any bonus award is deferred into shares which vest in three equal tranches.
-Cash and deferred awards are subject to malus and clawback; and - Long Term Incentive Plan ("LTIP"): Shares are awarded which vest over a three-year period, in some cases dependent on the achievement of performance conditions over that period, such as growth in operating earnings per share.
+Cash and deferred awards are subject to malus and clawback; and - Long Term Incentive Plan ("LTIP"): Shares are awarded which vest after a three-year period, in some cases dependent on the achievement of performance conditions over that period.